Max Muncy Preview, Player Props: Dodgers vs. Marlins

 Max Muncy At The Plate

-- Among the qualified hitters in MLB play, his batting average ranks 136th, his on-base percentage ranks 71st, and he is 37th in the league in slugging.
+- Among the qualifying hitters in baseball, he ranks 137th in batting average, 76th in on-base percentage, and 40th in slugging.

-- In 48.0% of his 100 games this season, Muncy has picked up at least one hit.
-He's also had 16 multi-hit games.

-- Muncy has driven in a run in 43 games this season (43.0%), including 19 games with more than one RBI (19.0%).
-He has also driven home three or more of his team's runs in eight contests.
+- In 43 games this year (42.6%), Muncy has picked up an RBI, and in 19 of those games (18.8%) he had more than one.
+He has also driven in three or more of his team's runs in eight contests.

-- In 52 of 100 games this year, he has scored, and 14 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.